aleksaelezovic/edge-node-2.0/packages/PLUGIN_TESTING_GUIDE.md

 #### D. Additional Tests (Recommended)

-The 3 test categories above are the **minimum requirements**.
+The 3 test categories above are the **minimum recommendations** (GitHub Actions will fail without them).
 For high-quality plugins, consider adding:

 ```typescript
 // 💡 More comprehensive testing examples: